SanoScience/SimuScope/README.md

 To run inference use ```api_inference.ipynb```

 # Citation
 This work was presented at the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2025.
-If you use this code, please cite our paper:
+If you use this code or data, please cite our paper:
 ```bibtex
 @misc{martyniak2024simuscope,
     title={SimuScope: Realistic Endoscopic Synthetic Dataset Generation through Surgical Simulation and Diffusion Models},